 Due Diligence carries a lot of legal overtones in most people’s minds and for good reason.
 Legal professionals routinely go through the discovery process, research the law and research earlier court cases to better understand the playing field.
 That is how they protect their client’s interests (or decide whether to take them on in the first place).

 The problem is that many people would rather sleep on a bed of nails than perform Due Diligence.
 Ironically, it may be more about the label because the results can be very satisfying.
 Let’s just substitute “research” for “due diligence” for the rest of this post and see what we learn.
 A few typical examples from your personal life:

-- Preparing for a car purchase by studying horsepower, mileage, number of doors, maybe even how close the dealer is to your house.
+• Preparing for a car purchase by studying horsepower, mileage, the number of doors, maybe even how close the dealer is to your house.

 If we do all this research for our personal decision making, why do many business skip this step in their major decisions?
 In my experience, I find that too many businesses simply don’t appreciate how an extra layer of knowledge can be helpful or are not sure how to use research in various situations.

 Much like buying socks, research is not sexy, but the results can head off daily pain and situations that just rub you the wrong way.